×

 What is it like to retire in The Netherlands?

 "The Netherlands is an excellent location for retirees, boasting beautiful countryside, abundant cultural attractions, and rich history.
 Expats in The Netherlands enjoy a community of like-minded people, and there are many opportunities for retirees to stay active and engaged.
 Many cultural attractions, including traditional Dutch architecture, music, and art, can be found throughout the country and its surrounding areas.
 Recreational activities, such as festivals, outdoor sports, and leisurely walks through the countryside, are easy to find.
 And while nightlife may not be as abundant as some other countries, there is still plenty to do in the evening, such as attending concerts, participating in community activities, or simply taking a stroll through the town square.
 The Netherlands also offers a range of culinary experiences, from refined gourmet dining to casual café fare.
-With its lovely landscapes and active social scene, the Netherlands is a great destination for retirees looking to stay connected and engaged," said a retiree who moved to Netherlands.
+With its lovely landscapes and active social scene, the Netherlands is a great destination for retirees looking to stay connected and engaged," explained one retiree living in Netherlands.

 Connect